jaimindp/Timeseries-Dimensionality-Reduction/README.md

 # Timeseries_PCA

-An investigation of reducing the dimension of timeseries data using PCA.
+Dimensionality reduction of timeseries data using PCA.
 The data in question is 1, 2, 3, 5, 7 and 10 year constant maturity treasury data from the Federal Reserach Bank of St. Louis.

 The data was queried using the Fred API: https://github.com/mortada/fredapi to obtain 1, 2, 3, 5, 7 and 10 year constant maturity treasury data series.
 Data of 1Y, 2Y, 5Y and 10Y go